To discuss a specific matter or

 - Strength of internal controls, and

 - Incident response resources and procedures.

 The survey is not an audit or a certification.
-It is intended as a high level assessment of a system's design with very limited validation of the actual design implementation.
+It is intended as a high level assessment of a system's design with limited validation of the actual design implementation.